engineyard/eydr/README.md

 default[:failover] = false # Set to true to failover to slave environment when Chef runs
 ```

-3. Upload the encrypted data bag key to all instances to /etc/chef/
+3. If you do not want to use metadata for the encryption key, upload the encryption key to /etc/chef/ on all instances:

 ```
 for server in `ey servers -Su -e <env> --account=JobMatcher` ; do scp -o StrictHostKeyChecking=no ~/.chef/encrypted_data_bag_secret $server:/home/deploy/; ssh -o StrictHostKeyChecking=no $server 'sudo mv /home/deploy/encrypted_data_bag_secret /etc/chef/';  done
 ```

+4. If you are using metadata for the encryption key, add it to the account as encrypted_data_bag_secret.
+Replace any carriage returns with \n so that the key is on one line in the json.

-4. Upload and apply Chef cookbooks:
+5. Upload and apply Chef cookbooks:

 ```
 ey recipes upload --apply -e <master_environment_name>